AGProjects/sylkrtc.js/API.md

 #### Connection.removeAccount(account, cb=null)

 Removes the given account.
 The callback will be called once the operation completes (it cannot fail).
-The callback will have an error if there was one.
+The callback will be called with an error object.

 Example: